-"We've lost something we won't get back," Wozniak said in a phone interview with The Associated Press.
+"We've lost something we won't get back," Wozniak said in an interview with The Associated Press.
 "The way I see it, though, the way people love products he put so much into creating means he brought a lot of life to the world."

-Wozniak wiped away tears in a separate AP video interview.
+Wozniak wiped away tears in an AP video interview.